 Publications

-A publication is a collection of topic references (called "forks"), assembled into a certain order.
-You can think of it as being similar to a table of contents for your documentation.
 You do not write anything in the publication, except for the Publication Topic, where you enter the title, copyright and similar information.
-For the main content of your documentation, you write your content in Topics and then add references to them in your publication structure.
+For the main content of your documentation, you write your content in Topics.
+To create the output, you assemble a collection of topic references in the publication structure.

 Tip